System and setup requirements to support TFS-Project Server integration

 Before you can synchronize data between the two server products, you must first configure several points of integration between them.
 The following sequence describes the main configuration elements that are required:

 Project Server must be configured.
-Before you configure the integration of Team Foundation Server and Project Server, you must have configured Project Server to support your enterprise project plans.
+Before you configure the integration of TFS and Project Server, you must have configured Project Server to support your enterprise project plans.
 You must have defined at least once instance of Project Web Access or Project Web App (PWA) that will participate in data synchronization.

 At least one enterprise project plan must be defined.
 Before you can map the project plan with a team project, you must have created the plan and published it to Project Server.